msalem7777/Likelihood-guided-regularization-for-transformers/README.md

 ## Acknowledgement

-We build our proposed regularization approach top of the Crossformer transformer architecture proposed in:
+We build our proposed regularization for a generic vision transformer architecture.
+We have also shown it to work on more sophisticated custom architectures such as the Crossformer proposed in:
 ```
 @inproceedings{
 zhang2023crossformer,